tymonherzyk/neutral-modelling-framework/Fitting/README.md

 __IMPORTANT NOTE: files _mlefit.m_ and _mlecustomfit.m_ are required for the package to operate.
 These are not provided here as they are subject to copyright from The Mathworks, Inc (Copyright 1993-2012 The MathWorks, Inc).
 Instructions on how to make these files are provided towards the end of the README.
 Please refer to these before trying to operate the package.__

 ## fittingParameters.xlsx
-This spreadsheet holds all user input variables wich must be defined for the package to operate.
+This spreadsheet holds all user input variables which must be defined for the package to operate.
 It is made up of three sheets:
 * __fitting__
 * __hubbellfit__
 * __sloanfit__

-Each sheet holds input variables for the spefic script or function of the same name.
+Each sheet holds input variables for the specific script or function of the same name.
 A full list of all variables and descriptions of these variables are provided below:
 ![InputVariablesFitting (2)](https://github.com/user-attachments/assets/b15d3216-eb84-44a0-9861-1b6cd75848fe)
 Created in  https://BioRender.com_